triggerdotdev/docs/README.md

-# Mintlify Starter Kit

-Click on `Use this template` to quickstarter your documentation setup with Mintlify.
-The starter kit contains examples including

-- Guide pages
-- Navigation
-- Customizations
-- API Reference pages
-- Use of popular components
+# Trigger.dev Documentation

+This repository contains the documentation for [Trigger.dev](https://trigger.dev).

 ### 👩‍💻 Development

+If you wish to run this locally, follow the steps below.

 Run these from the root of the repository

 ```
-pnpm install --filter docs
+pnpm install
 ```

 ```
-pnpm run dev --filter docs
+pnpm run dev
 ```

 Go to http://localhost:3050

 ### 😎 Publishing Changes

-Changes will be deployed to production automatically after pushing to the default branch.
+Changes will be deployed to production automatically after pushing to the `main` branch.

 You can also preview changes using PRs, which generates a preview link of the docs.